-The stretch and color lightcurve parameters are derived using lightcurve fitter algorithms and SALT2 has been the community standard for the last decade \citep{guy2007,guy2010,betoule2014}.
-This data-driven model is based on a principal component analysis (PCA) with an exponential phase-independent color-law.
-The PCA and color-law parameters are trained on calibrated lightcurves and spectra to build a spectro-temporal model.
-The first component $M_0$ (eigenvalue $x_0$) corresponds to the spectral template for an average SN~Ia, while the second $M_1$ (eigenvalue $x_1$) corresponds to phase and amplitude deformation of the $M_0$ component.
-The third component has been shown to contain insignificant information.
+The light-curve parameters of stretch and color are derived using light-curve fitter algorithms.
+The spectral adaptive light curve template \citep[SALT2,][]{guy2007,guy2010,betoule2014} has been the community standard for the past decade.
+This data-driven model is based on a principal-component analysis (PCA) with an exponential phase-independent color law.
+The PCA and color-law parameters are trained on calibrated light curves and spectra to build a spectro-temporal model.
+The first component $M_0$ (eigenvalue $x_0$) corresponds to the spectral template for an average SN~Ia, while the second $M_1$ (eigenvalue $x_1$) corresponds to the phase and amplitude deformation of the $M_0$ component.
+The third component has been shown to contain insignificant information \citep[e.g.,][]{guy2007}.
 The amplitude of the multiplicative color correction is called $c$.
 For SALT2, $x_1$ corresponds to the stretch, $x_0$ to the amplitude (flux), and $c$ to the color.
-The SN lightcurve shape is therefore captured using only two parameters $x_1$ and $c$.
-The most used SALT2 training is that from \cite{betoule2014} and is usually refereed to as SALT2.4. \cite{taylor2021} provide a recent retraining of SALT2.4 with additional data. \cite{kenworthy2021} re-designed the original SALT software and trained it with a recent SN~Ia cosmological compilation \citep{scolnic2018} and released it as SALT3.
-Some SALT alternatives exist with 2-components such as MLCS \citep{jha2007}, SNooPy \citep{burns2011}, BayesSN \citep{mandel2022, grayling2024} and PISCOLA \citep{mullerbravo2022} that predominately differ from SALT by incorporating additional physics, most notably in the treatment of dust reddening.
+The SN light-curve shape is therefore captured using only the two parameters $x_1$ and $c$.
+The most frequently used SALT2 training is that from \cite{betoule2014} and is usually referred to as SALT2.4. \cite{taylor2021} provided a recent retraining of SALT2.4 with additional data. \cite{kenworthy2021} redesigned the original SALT software and trained it with a recent SN~Ia cosmological compilation \citep{scolnic2018}.
+It was released as SALT3.
+In addition to the SALT models, the community has developed alternative ponent light-curve models such as MLCS \citep{jha2007}, SNooPy \citep{burns2011}, BayesSN \citep{mandel2022, grayling2024}, and PISCOLA \citep{mullerbravo2022}.
+They differ from SALT in that they incorporate additional physics, most notably in the treatment of dust reddening.